Are Reusable Bags Any Better For The Environment?

 How Do We Use So Much Plastic

 Though its use is often decried nowadays, especially by environmentalists, it’s impossible to imagine life without plastic.
-Besides being a vital component of consumer and industrial items of all kinds from computers to cars to refrigerators, plastic is used for packaging, protection and preservation.
+Besides being a vital component of consumer and industrial items of all kinds from computers to cars to refrigerators, plastic is used for packaging, protection, and preservation.
 In short, it’s the ideal material for making bags and other containers.

 The Problems with Plastic

-Along with fish, crustaceans and other aquatic fauna, plastic is also a menace to species such as sea turtles and birds such as the albatross.
-Even if you never go near a landfill, you can’t miss the environmental impact of plastic bag, especially in a coastal environment such as Perth.
+Along with fish, crustaceans, and other aquatic fauna, plastic is also a menace to species such as sea turtles and birds such as the albatross.
+Even if you never go near a landfill, you can’t miss the environmental impact of plastic bags, especially in a coastal environment such as Perth.
 Surveys have shown that up to 75% of the trash found on Australian beaches comprises plastic items, and it’s estimated that worldwide, 100 million tons of plastic pollute the oceans.

 Single-Use Vs Multiple-Uses